Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Simplicial preliminaries and Segal spaces

 \begin{blanko}{Active and inert maps (generic and free maps).} The category $\simplexcategory$ has an active-inert factorisation system.
 An arrow of $\simplexcategory$ is termed \emph{active} (also called {\em generic}), and written $g:[m]\genmap [n]$, if it preserves end-points, $g(0)=0$ and $g(m)=n$.
 An arrow is termed \emph{inert} (also called {\em free}), and written $f: [m]\rat [n]$, if it is distance preserving, $f(i+1)=f(i)+1$ for $0\leq i\leq m-1$.
 The active maps are generated by the codegeneracy maps and the inner coface maps, and the inert maps are generated by the outer coface maps.
 Every arrow in $\simplexcategory$ factors uniquely as an active map followed by an inert map, as detailed below. \end{blanko}

-\begin{blanko}{Background remarks.} The notions of active and inert maps are general notions in category theory, usually going under the name {\em generic} and {\em free} maps, introduced by Weber~\cite{Weber:TAC13,Weber:TAC18}, who extracted the notion from earlier work of Joyal~\cite{Joyal:foncteurs-analytiques}.
+\begin{blanko}{Background remarks.} The notions of generic and free maps are general notions in category theory, introduced by Weber~\cite{Weber:TAC13,Weber:TAC18}, who extracted the notions from earlier work of Joyal~\cite{Joyal:foncteurs-analytiques}.
 A recommended entry point to the theory is Berger--Melli\`es--Weber~\cite{Berger-Mellies-Weber:1101.3064}.
 The notions make sense for example whenever there is a cartesian monad on a presheaf category $\CC$: in the Kleisli category, the free maps are those from $\CC$, and the generic maps are those generated by the monad.
 In practice, this is restricted to a suitable subcategory of combinatorial nature.
 In the case at hand the monad is the free-category monad on the category of directed graphs, and $\simplexcategory$ arises as the restriction of the Kleisli category to the subcategory of non-empty linear graphs.
 Other important instances of generic-free factorisation systems are found in the category of rooted trees \cite{Kock:0807} (where the monad is the free-operad monad), the category of Feynman graphs~\cite{Joyal-Kock:0908.2675} (where the monad is the free-modular-operad monad), the category of directed graphs~\cite{Kock:1407.3744} (where the monad is the free-properad monad), and Joyal's cellular category $\Theta$ \cite{Berger:Adv} (where the monad is the free-omega-category monad).
 The more recent terminology `active/inert' is due to Lurie~\cite{Lurie:HA}, and is more suggestive for the role the two classes of maps play. \end{blanko}

 \begin{blanko}{Amalgamated ordinal sum.} The {\em amalgamated ordinal sum over $[0]$} of two objects $[m]$ and $[n]$, denoted $[m]\intconcat [n]$, is given by the pushout of inert maps

 This operation is not functorial on all maps in $\simplexcategory$, but on the subcategory $\Deltaact$ of active maps it is functorial and defines a monoidal structure on $\Deltaact$ (dual to ordinal sum (cf.~Lemma~\ref{lem:Delta-duality})).